karan-shah/global-cases-corono-virus-analysis/ReadMe.md

     Dataset Link- [COVID-19 dataset](https://data.world/covid-19-data-resource-hub/covid-19-case-counts/workspace/file?filename=COVID-19+Cases.hyper)

-    This dataset contains data from 23rd January, 2020 to 5th April, 2020 as of now.
-There are some empty attributes and missing values in the dataset so data preprocessing is required.
-The dataset contains 13attributes and approaximately 5,26,200 records.
-Main data file attributes description is as follows:
+    This dataset contains data from 23rd January, 2020 to 2nd May, 2020 as of now.
+There are some missing values in the dataset so data preprocessing is required.
+The dataset contains approaximately 700,000 records.
+Dataset's main attributes description is as follows:

     * case_type - Confirmed Cases and total deaths
     * cases - Point in time snapshot of to-date totals